Slump catches up with Warsaw's gravity-defying brokers

 The bourse’s 435 companies, worth 694 billion zlotys ($216 billion), helped Warsaw replace Vienna as central Europe’s biggest stock market.

-Warsaw’s blue chip WIG20 index owes more than half of its members to the Polish treasury’s privatization drive, worth 52 billion zlotys in the four peak years before 2012.
+Warsaw’s blue chip WIG20 index owes more than half of its members to the Polish treasury’s privatisation drive, worth 52 billion zlotys in the four peak years before 2012.

 But the exchange now faces more delistings than IPOs.
 Joint turnover on the Warsaw bourse tumbled by over a quarter in the year to August, to 139.4 billion zlotys.